 Bride is a perfect example of a native of Colorado, who didn't know much about the EHL when the CCM Showcase began, but then developed tremendously during his time in the league.

-If you are skating in the CCM Showcase in May, be sure to stop by the league booth to meet Ravin and all the EHL and EHLP teams in attendance.
+If you are skating in the CCM Showcase this weekend, be sure to stop by the league booth to meet Ravin and all the EHL and EHLP teams in attendance.

 Always remember that every story is different, and we're ready to help you write the next chapter in yours.